mssun/passforios/README.md

 application](http://www.passwordstore.org/).
 It is a password manager using GPG for encryption and Git for version control.

 Pass for iOS is under *TestFlight external testing*.
-Drop me an email for testing.
+Drop an email to `developer@passforios.mssun.me` for testing.
 Thank you.

 ## Features